solita/solita.github.com/_posts/2012-12-11-codetasting-code-behind-the-event.md

 There were a couple of challenges which were designed to produce regressions.
 This was to see who wrote tests for their software.
 The challenger keeps on sending also already completed challenges, in order to reveal any regressions.

 For example one of the first challenges had to do with summing two integers.
-Then much later there came another challenge required summing 0 to N integers.
+Then, much later, we introduced another challenge requiring summing 0 to N integers.
 Since the operator (the first line of the challenge) was the same for both, there was a good chance that without tests somebody would break the old implementation.

 Another sadistic challenge was calculating Fibonacci numbers.
 Normally it would ask for one of the first 30 Fibonacci numbers, but there is a less than 1% probability that it will ask for a Fibonacci number that is over 9000 - that's a [big number](http://www.bigprimes.net/archive/fibonacci/9000/).
 So that challenge required an efficient solution and also the use of big integers, or else there would be an occasional regression.